yeshua453/website/docs/tutorials/python-calculator.md

 * Work with Reusable UI components;
 * Design UI layout using `Column`, `Row` and `Container` controls;
 * Handle events;
+* Package your Flet app into an executable;
 * Deploy your Flet app to the web;

 For further reading you can explore [controls](/docs/controls) and [examples repository](https://github.com/flet-dev/examples/tree/main/python).